The original shirts were made for a 2 year old and a 4 year old (and the kids are now a year older) so really, it's about time they had new ones.

 Once you transfer the stencil to the freezer paper, use an Exacto knife to cut away the spaces where you want your paint to show.
 I used a hole punch to easily extract the eye and helmet studs.
 Then iron your stencil onto the shirt.

 Paint the stencil with the fabric paint color of your choice.
 I applied two coats this time for a more vivid color.
 The last set of shirts were made by applying several layers in two different colors and using a stencil brush on the final layer to create a more muted look.
+I did the first one's with a metallic top coat and loved the way the silver and gold tones gave the stencil a bit of edge.

 The newest version has passed the three year old's preference test.
 He's declared the viking cool and my 6 year old (who's learned some diplomatic skills along the way) stated that this one actually looks MORE like a viking.